Dominican Citizenship & Nationality Services

 Benefits of Dominican citizenship:

-• Access to Dominican passport and consular services
+• Dominican passport and consular services worldwide

-• Visa-free travel to 60+ countries
+• Visa-free or visa-on-arrival access to 60+ countries

-• Access to Dominican healthcare and education systems
+• Access to Dominican healthcare and education

 Common scenarios:

-• Caribbean nationals establishing Dominican family connections
+• Caribbean nationals re-establishing Dominican nationality

-Learn More About Citizenship by Descent →
+Learn More About Dominican Citizenship through Parents →

 Dominican Nationality Certificates